7RU7H/Archive/Brain-Hacking/Actions/Question-Based-Hacking-Methodology.md

 			- OS control files
 				- [[Windows-Registry]] control
 				- `/etc/`, `/usr`, `/var`
+		- What processes are running?
+			- Is anything running as `root` or `system` account
 		- User Files
 			- Home directories
 			- External to home directory owned files